Flight-Free-UK/flight_free_uk_website/source/posts/safe-lgbtq-flight-free-travels.html.markdown

 A new sleeper train from Brussels (launching in September) will mean you can travel between London and Stockholm in 24 hours, or you might want to consider a stopover in Amsterdam or Brussels (both on our list!) to break the journey.

 Alternatively, travel via ferry to Holland (from Harwich, Hull or Newcastle), then by train to Sweden via Hamburg.
-There are also coaches run by [Flixbus](https://www.flixbus.co.uk/).
+For the budget-conscious traveller, try international coach company [Flixbus](https://www.flixbus.co.uk/), and connect via Amsterdam and Hamburg.

 ## Netherlands